pommes/monitoring-nginx-proxy-companion/README.md

     networks:
       - proxy-tier

   monitoring-grafana:
     image: grafana/grafana
     restart: always
     container_name: monitoring-grafana
     ports:
     - "3000:3000"
     environment:
     - GF_SERVER_ROOT_URL=http://your_host
     - GF_SECURITY_ADMIN_PASSWORD=your_password
     networks:
     - proxy-tier
 ```

-The `monitoring-nginx-proxy-companion` creates a influxdb database on startup with the name set by `INFLUX_DB_NAME` if necessary.
+The `monitoring-nginx-proxy-companion` creates an influxdb database on startup with the name set by `INFLUX_DB_NAME` if necessary.
+The variable `INFLUX_DB_TAG_INSTANCE` is used for *tagging* each InfluxDB entry with any passed value.
+This can be useful if you want to store data from different proxy instances in one InfluxDB (`INFLUX_DB_NAME`).
+Grafana has a common use pattern of repeating panels for different instances.
+This way it can be done with only one Grafana Datasource.

 ### 2) Start Services